 A New Series on Lithium Mining begins at the Ft.
 Yuma Indian Reservation.

-Select Educational Screenings: Pomona College, Northern Arizona University, Sacred Places Institute + University of California Irvine, Washington State University, Vancouver, Hunter College, New York City.
+Select Educational Film Screenings: Harvard University, Dartmouth College, University of Washington, Pomona College, Northern Arizona University, University of California Irvine,

 Our education partners: